mocdaniel/k8s-primer/docs/setup/installation.md

 ### Linux

 On Linux, you can install Docker using your package manager of choice.
-I compiled installation instructions for the most common OS flavours below, if yours isn't among them, please head over to the [official installation documentation](https://docs.docker.com/engine/install/) and pick your OS.
+I compiled installation instructions for the most common OS flavors below, if yours isn't among them, please head over to the [official installation documentation](https://docs.docker.com/engine/install/) and pick your OS.

-!!! info "Info"
+!!! info "Docker Desktop on Linux"
     Docker Desktop is available for Linux distributions since earlier this year, too.
-However, its features are not needed for this workshop and it comes with a huge performance penalty compared to installing just the Docker daemon.
+However, its features are not needed for this workshop and it comes with a performance penalty compared to installing just the Docker daemon.

 First, you will have to set up your package manager to use the Docker repository: